Mary de Haas: Violence monitoring and activism

 Beginning in the 1980s and intensifying during the political conflicts of the late apartheid and transition periods, De Haas became widely known for documenting political violence in KwaZulu-Natal.
 Her research and field monitoring contributed to several inquiries and commissions investigating killings, paramilitary activity, and political intimidation.

 De Haas has worked closely with communities, NGOs, and legal bodies, often submitting detailed reports, affidavits, and public statements on police conduct.
 She has been recognised for highlighting abuses within South African Police Service (SAPS).

 Parliament Ad Hoc Committee

-De Haas told Members of Parliament that she had received troubling information from police officers and other confidential sources about the Political Killings Task Team's (PKTT) conduct, including alleged abuse of suspects and fabricated statements.
-Her testimony comes after explosive allegations leveled against her by KwaZulu-Natal Commissioner Lieutenant General Nhlanhla Mkhwanazi, who accused her of being privy to sensitive internal police information.
-De Haas's behavior during the testimony angered some of the members of parliament, as she would sometimes burst into short laughter, roll her eyes, and make jokes.
+De Haas told Members of Parliament in an Ad Hoc Committee on the allegations made by Lt Gen Nhlanhla Mkhwananzi that she had received troubling information from police officers and other confidential sources about the Political Killings Task Team's (PKTT) conduct, including alleged abuse of suspects and fabricated statements.
+Her testimony came after explosive allegations levelled against her by KwaZulu-Natal Commissioner Lieutenant General Nhlanhla Mkhwanazi, who accused her of being privy to sensitive internal police information.

+Controversies

+De Haas's behaviour during her testimony to the Ad Hoc Committee angered some of members of parliament who described it as 'hearsay and gossip'.
+She also falsely claimed to have a doctorate.
+The University of KwaZulu-Natal then issued a statement confirming that she does not have a doctorate, and is not a professor at the institution.

+She has a record of supporting AIDS denialist conspiracy theories.